Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 represents a distinct set of data or compute resources that can be managed and accessed separately.
 Partitioning is frequently used for high-volume solutions to allow different sets of physical infrastructure to independently manage subsets of the total data set, and to perform querying and compute operations on that data independently of other partitions.
+Some data stores (e.g. Cosmos DB) perform partitioning automatically, while others (e.g. SQL Server) need you to configure this explicitly.

 > ### 🧩 Design pattern: Sharding
 >